 To find an event in your area, please visit our events calendar and search by club program and/or location.

-And if you would like to see more faculty speakers and other intellectual programming in your area, contact your regional club leaders.
+If you would like to see more faculty speakers and other intellectual programming in your area, contact your regional club leaders.
 And if you're a regional club leader, visit the Regional Clubs toolkit page to learn more about how to request a faculty speaker.

 Many faculty members also travel to speak in conjunction with or on the behalf of their department within the Graduate School of Arts and Sciences or their professional school.
 Check with your school for more information on what speakers might be coming to your area.